Ary4m3n/fire-incidents/README.md

 To use this folder, click the green "Code" button", then "Download ZIP".
 The user can then move the folder around to wherever they want to work on it on their own computer.

 The repo has been created in a reproducible way for as to allow users to access and reproduce the work easily.
+Happy Reading!

 ## File Structure